GPTP-workshop/gptp-workshop.github.io/index.md

 ---
 Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2019 by the [BEACON Center for the Study of Evolution in Action](https://beacon-center.org/) at Michigan State University in East Lansing, MI.
 This year's conference will be held May 16-19, 2019.

 _Note that this year's workshop will be for the first time *not* in Ann Arbor.
 We are venturing out to the next nearest "hot spot" in EC.
-And as last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._
+And like last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._

 ## Important Dates